09 October, 2012

 R. Linda:

 The night before we left Halifax, there was an "incident" in our room.
 It had to be around 3 a.m. when I was awoken by a sound.
 My eyes adjusted to the darkness but just before they did, I happened to see (in me blurry state) movement at the foot of the bed.
-Once I could see, what I saw set me heart to a fast beat.
+Once I could see, what I saw set my heart to a fast beat.
 The shape was human and it was a mass of darkness moving clumsily.
 Was our room truly haunted?
 I went to wake Tonya but I was trying to be covert so as not to have the apparition suddenly vanish.
 I poked her sleeping self with me elbow but no reaction.
 Gees, I thought, she was in a deep sleep.

 The ghost at the foot of the bed was moving about as if trying to find its way.
 I watched in heart-pounding terror for a minute before I sat up in bed.
 And just as I did the light went on!
-Talk about a climax into total horror, I jumped out of bed at the sight of . . . wait for it . . . me very own Tonya!
+Talk about a climax into a total horror, I jumped out of bed at the sight of . . . wait for it . . . my very own Tonya!

 I looked at the bed and what I nudged was her pillow, no wonder there was no reaction, dummy me!